 Gigabyte X570, B550 and A520 chipset motherboards already support Resizable BAR via BIOS update.
 At the moment we have no evidence that this technology supports other motherboards.

-We are not aware of Resizable BAR support on different ASUS motherboard chipsets.
-A few days ago they installed a 1st Gen Ryzen processor on an ASUS motherboard with B450 chipset and managed to enable Resizable BAR.
+We are not aware of Resizable BAR support on different chipsets of ASUS motherboards.
+A few days ago they installed a 1st Generation Ryzen processor in a motherboard ASUS with B450 chipset and managed to enable Resizable BAR.

 Smart Access Memory from AMD or AMD SAM